 Things to look out for are :

-- Aphids, mites and whitefly are common problems in the veggie patch but are easily treated with eco-oil.
+- Greenhouse whitefly are a common problem in the veggie patch but are easily treated with eco-oil.
 Be sure to spray at the first sign of trouble to control numbers.

 - Look out for the bad leaf-eating ladybeetle which love zucchini leaves.
 The adult beetles are yellowy-orange with 26 or 28 spots and are usually found munching on the topside of leaves.
 The larvae feed on the underside and are a greeny yellow colour with long black spines.
 Don’t confuse them with good ladybeetles that have fewer spots and feed on pests like aphids.
 If you’re unsure watch them for a few minutes.
 If they are feeding on the foliage then pick them off by hand.

 - Powdery mildew is a very common fungal disease that quickly spreads across foliage particularly in the second half of the season.
 Watch out for it and spray early with eco-fungicide to keep it under control.
 You’ll most likely see yellow and black lady beetles on the leaves and they are feeding on the powdery mildew.
 While this is a good thing the mildew spreads faster than they can eat so spraying is still needed for control.